Riyas-Noushad/C3-Customer-portal/doc/users.md

 ### Edit User Details
-* You can use this option to update any existing user or newly created details such as user's first name, last name, display name & email address.
+You can use this option to update any existing user or newly created details such as user's first name, last name, display name & email address.
 * In user listing view, you will find the **Actions** column.
 * click on the third button **Edit user details** for the particular user.
 * Make the required changes and click on **UPDATE** button.
-* Now, you will be able to see the updated details for that user.
+* Now, you will be able to see the updated details for that particular user.

 ### License Management
-* Use this  to manage licenses for your users.
+Use this  to manage licenses for your users.
 * Click on **Licenses** button available in the **Actions** column for the required user.
 * Here you can see the list of your purchased subscriptions as well as license assignment details with the summary.
 * You will be able to assign or revoke a license for the particular subscription to or from the user.